-The Company also meets or exceeds all automotive industry standards, such as the End of Life Vehicles Directives, and uses industry resources, such as the International Material Data System (a web-based system that provides automotive suppliers a common format to report substances of concern within manufactured parts).
+The Company also meets or exceeds all automotive industry standards, such as the End of Life Vehicles directive, and uses industry resources, such as the International Material Data System (a web-based system that provides automotive suppliers with a common format to report substances of concern within manufactured parts).
 Overall, the Company's environmental management system encompasses energy efficiency, recycling, air quality, water quality, and waste disposal, among other issues.
-To capture the foregoing, the Company offered to produce a periodic Environmental Report addressing the above (with proprietary information redacted), and provide a link to that document on the Company's website in response to the proposed resolution.
+To capture the foregoing, the Company previously offered to produce a periodic Environmental Report addressing the above (with proprietary information redacted), and provide a link to that document on the Company's website in response to the proposed Walden resolution.
 That offer, however, was not satisfactory to the proponent.

 The Company already demonstrates (and will continue to demonstrate) genuine concern about the relevant issues that would be covered in the sustainability report requested by the proponent (and has communicated and attempted to work with the proponent concerning transparency with respect to these issues as noted above).
-Quite simply, the industries in which the Company operates require us to do so, as those familiar with ISO 14001 and automotive industry requirements already understand.
-The amount of time, effort, and other resources (monetary, etc.), however, required to produce and maintain a sustainability report in the form recommended by the proponent would divert significant resources that the Board believes should be focused on managing and growing the Company with new technology, product development and sales in the very tumultuous automotive industry.
+Quite simply, the industries in which the Company operates already require us to do so, as those familiar with ISO 14001 and automotive industry requirements already understand.
+As such, the Company's shareholders can access the Company's performance with respect to environmental matters notwithstanding the proponent's incorrect claim to the contrary.
+The amount of time, effort, and other resources (monetary, etc.), however, required to produce and maintain a sustainability report in the form recommended by the proponent would divert significant resources that the Board believes should be focused on managing and growing the Company with new technology, product development and sales in a still uncertain automotive industry.
 Importantly, such a report would not change existing compliance practices, as the Company's existing practices are already sound.
-Also, some of this information that would purport to be included in a report in the form recommended by the proponent is confidential and would even be competitively harmful for the Company to make available publicly.
-Many of the materials are, on their own, considered to be trade secrets at the Company.
+Also, even though this proposal states that proprietary information may be omitted, we are concerned that a report in the form recommended by the proponent (utilizing GRI Guidelines) could be competitively harmful for the Company to make available publicly.
+For example, many of the materials used by the Company in manufacturing products are, on their own, considered to be trade secrets at the Company.
+Previous offers by the Company to make a report available, with such information redacted, were rejected by the proponent.
 The Board of Directors strongly feels that preparing such a sustainability report would be an unnecessary and imprudent use of the Company's assets.

-The unwillingness to accept disclosure of a periodic Environmental Report as discussed above and recommending that the Company use the Global Reporting Initiative's Sustainability Reporting Guidelines (the "Guidelines") and the "Carbon Disclosure Project (CDP) as a means to specifically report on its greenhouse gas emissions" implies that the content of the proponent's requested report will be far more comprehensive and reach beyond the proponent's stated sustainability considerations.
+The unwillingness to accept disclosure of a periodic Environmental Report, as discussed above, and recommending that the Company use the Global Reporting Initiative's Sustainability Reporting Guidelines (the "Guidelines") and the "Carbon Disclosure Project (CDP) as a means to specifically report on its greenhouse gas emissions," implies that the content of the proponent's requested report would be far more comprehensive and reach beyond the proponent's stated sustainability considerations.
 The Guidelines (identified by the proponent as the "gold standard of reporting") address not only environmental performance and product responsibility, but also topics such as international labor standards and practices, human rights, climate change, carbon emissions, and workplace diversity.
 The proposal explicitly requests that the Company provide "specific information on greenhouse gas emissions and management plans for their reduction."
-Again, these issues appear to go well beyond sustainability concerns for the Company given the nature of our business.
+Again, these issues appear to go well beyond sustainability concerns for the Company, given the nature of our business.